Why Almond Flour?

-I store my almond flour in gallon or half-gallon glass mason jars.
-I keep one out in a cabinet and leave all the other ones in the freezer.
+I store almond flour in gallon or half-gallon glass mason jars.
+I keep one jar out in a cabinet and the others in the freezer.
 Using almond flour straight out of the freezer is an exercise in clumpy frustration, which is why I leave one out.
-How long can one keep the almond flour before it goes bad?
+How long does almond flour stay fresh, before it goes bad?
 I keep mine refrigerated for up to 6 months, sometimes longer.
-Freezing seems to extend shelf life even more.
+Freezing seems to extend the shelf life even more.

-The almond is a native to an area stretching from the northern Indian subcontinent westwards to Syria, Israel, and Turkey.
-It was spread by humans in ancient times along the shores of the Mediterranean into northern Africa and southern Europe and more recently transported to other parts of the world, notably California. ((http://en.wikipedia.org/wiki/Almond))
+The almond is native to an area stretching from the northern Indian subcontinent westwards to Syria, Israel, and Turkey.
+It was spread by humans in ancient times along the shores of the Mediterranean into northern Africa and southern Europe and more recently transported to other parts of the world, notably California.1

 The almond seed (or fruit) is not a true nut, but a drupe.
 The almond is actually the seed of the fruit that grows on almond trees, a medium-size tree that bears fragrant pink and white flowers.
-Like its cousins, the peach, cherry and apricot trees, the almond tree bears fruits with stone-like seeds (or pits) within.
+Like its cousins, peach, cherry and apricot trees, the almond tree bears fruit with stone-like seeds (or pits) within.
 The seed of the almond fruit is what we refer to as the almond nut.
-The almond is available throughout the year.
-Almonds are freshest during the mid-Summer season. ((http://en.wikipedia.org/wiki/Almond))
+Almonds are available throughout the year.
+Almonds are most fresh during the mid-summer season.2

 California is currently the only state in the US that commercially produces almonds.
-It produces 80% of the world’s almonds due to its Mediterranean-like climate. ((California Almond Facts (PDF)))
+It produces 80% of the world’s almonds due to its Mediterranean-like climate.3

-- Almonds are high in monounsaturated fats, the same type of health-promoting fats as are found in olive oil, which have been associated with reduced risk of heart disease. ((http://www.whfoods.com/genpage.php?tname=foodspice&dbid=20.))
+- Almonds are high in monounsaturated fats, the same type of health-promoting fats found in olive oil, which have been associated with reduced risk of heart disease.4

-- In addition to their cholesterol-lowering effects, almonds’ ability to reduce heart disease risk may also be partly due to the antioxidant action of the vitamin E found in the almonds, as well as to the LDL-lowering effect of almonds’ monounsaturated fats.
-(LDL is the form of cholesterol that has been linked to atherosclerosis and heart disease). ((http://www.whfoods.com/genpage.php?tname=foodspice&dbid=20.))
+- In addition to cholesterol-lowering effects, the consumption of almonds may reduce the risk of heart disease due to the antioxidant action of vitamin E found in almonds, as well as the LDL-lowering effect of the monounsaturated fats found in almonds.6

-- In addition to healthy fats and vitamin E, a quarter-cup of almonds contains almost 99 mg of magnesium (that’s 24.7% of the daily value for this important mineral), plus 257 mg of potassium. ((http://www.whfoods.com/genpage.php?tname=foodspice&dbid=20.))
+- In addition to healthy fats and vitamin E, a quarter-cup of almonds contain almost 99 mg of magnesium (that’s 24.7% of the daily value for this important mineral), plus 257 mg of potassium.7

-- Almonds appear to not only decrease after-meal rises in blood sugar, but also provide antioxidants to mop up the smaller amounts of free radicals that still result. ((http://www.whfoods.com/genpage.php?tname=foodspice&dbid=20.))
+- Almonds appear to not only decrease after-meal increases in blood sugar, but also provide antioxidants to mop up free radicals.8

-Other potential health benefits of consuming almonds include improved complexion, improved movement of food through the colon and the prevention of cancer. ((http://en.wikipedia.org/wiki/Almond.))
+Other potential health benefits of consuming almonds include improved complexion, improved movement of food through the colon, and the prevention of cancer.9

-According to a study published in the British Journal of Nutrition eating almonds reduced the glycemic index (GI) of the meal and subjects’ rise in blood sugar in a dose-dependent manner – the more almonds consumed, the lower the meal’s GI and the less the rise in subjects’ blood sugar after eating. ((http://www.whfoods.com/genpage.php?tname=foodspice&dbid=20.))
+According to a study published in the British Journal of Nutrition eating almonds reduced the glycemic index (GI) of the meal and subjects’ rise in blood sugar in a dose-dependent manner – the more almonds consumed, the lower the meal’s GI and the less the rise in the subjects’ blood sugar after eating.10

 “It’s all the components working together,” explains Gene Spiller, Ph.D., director of the Health Research and Studies Center in Los Altos, California.
 “It’s the fiber, the unsaturated fats, the arginine, the plant sterols and other phytochemicals.
-They all work together to lower cholesterol and prevent heart disease.” ((http://www.psychologytoday.com/articles/200103/almonds-get-heart-healthy.))
+They all work together to lower cholesterol and prevent heart disease.”11

 Buying and Storing

 Almonds that are still in their shells have the longest shelf life.
-If purchasing these, look for shells that are not split, moldy or stained.
-Shelled almonds that are stored in a hermetically sealed container will last longer than those that are sold in bulk bins since they are less exposed to heat, air and humidity.
+If purchasing these, look for shells that are not split, moldy, or stained.
+Shelled almonds that are stored in a hermetically sealed container will last longer than those that are sold in bulk bins since they are less exposed to heat, air, and humidity.
 If purchasing almonds in bulk bins, make sure that the store has a quick turnover of inventory and that the bulk containers are sealed well in order to ensure maximum freshness.
 Look for almonds that are uniform in color and not limp or shriveled.
 In addition, smell the almonds.
-They should smell sweet and nutty; if their odor is sharp or bitter, they are rancid. ((http://www.whfoods.com/genpage.php?tname=foodspice&dbid=20.))
+They should smell sweet and nutty.
+If their odor is sharp or bitter, they are rancid.13

 If you want almonds with a roasted flavor and texture, choose those that have been “dry roasted” as they are not cooked in oil like their regular roasted counterparts.
 Yet, even when purchasing “dry roasted” almonds, it is important to read the label to be sure that no additional ingredients such as sugar, corn syrup or preservatives have been added.
-Also note, It is not only much cheaper to roast your own almonds, they will taste better and fresher as well. ((http://www.whfoods.com/genpage.php?tname=foodspice&dbid=20.))
+Also note, It is not only much cheaper to roast your own almonds, they will taste better as well.14

 To get more almonds in your diet, you might try drinking them.
-All natural almond milk is a dairy alternative that’s high in protein, fortified with vitamins A, D and E, a good source of calcium and 100% lactose and cholesterol free.
-Found in health food stores, it can be used for cooking and lactose intolerance, and it’s lower in calories than other non-dairy drinks. ((http://www.psychologytoday.com/articles/200103/almonds-get-heart-healthy))
+All natural almond milk is a dairy alternative that’s high in protein and good fat.
+It’s a good source of calcium and 100% lactose and cholesterol free.
+Found in health food stores, it can be used for cooking and lactose intolerance, and it’s lower in calories than other non-dairy drinks.16